GSA/digitalgov.gov/content/events/2024/02/2024-02-07-uswds-monthly-call-february-2024.md

 **Slide 4:** Let's get into it with site launches.

-**Slide 5:** First, [simpler.grants.gov](https://www.google.com/url?q=https://simpler.grants.gov&sa=D&source=docs&ust=1711052748736300&usg=AOvVaw2YSQ8xGM91WUdioPsTCZMY), an exciting new initiative from the grants.gov team at the department of Health and Human Services.
+**Slide 5:** First, [simpler.grants.gov](https://www.google.com/url?q=https://simpler.grants.gov&sa=D&source=docs&ust=1711052748736300&usg=AOvVaw2YSQ8xGM91WUdioPsTCZMY), an exciting new initiative from the grants.gov team at the Department of Health and Human Services.

 Grants.gov provides a centralized location for grant seekers to find and apply for federal funding opportunities.
 Simpler.grants.gov is a new site from the grants.gov team that's using a transparent, iterative, and agile process to document their progress modernizing and improving the grants.gov service.
 It's an exciting project where they'll be building software out in the open, and I for one, am pretty interested in their approach and their progress!
 The simpler.grants.gov homepage features a simple, text-focused layout, with a large blue hero field and the words "We're building a simpler Grants.gov!"